bringking/requirejs-maven-plugin/README.md

 Node.js is the fastest way to run the r.js optimizer.
 The plugin will try to detect if node is available and will use it if it is.
 You can also specify a path to the node executable if it's not in the path.
-If node cannot be found, the plugin falls back to the much slower rhino js runtime.
+If node cannot be found, the plugin falls back to the much slower rhino (or nashorn with java 8) nashorn js runtime.

 **forward/backward/sideways compatible**